frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 We can see that the faith of the people of Ephesus was strong and vibrant.

 In a homily given a short time later, St. Cyril praised the Motherhood of Mary.
-"Hail Mary," he said, "Mother of God, Blessed Virgin Mother, Morning Star...Hail Mary, most precious jewel of the whole world."
+"Hail Mary," he said, "Mother of God, Blessed Virgin Mother, Morning Star...Hail Mary, most precious jewel of the whole world" (*idem*., *In Honor of Mary, Mother of God*).

 St. Thomas Aquinas says: "As the Mother of God, her dignity is in a certain sense infinite on account of the limitless goodness of God.
 Similarly, greater dignity than hers there cannot be, just as there cannot be any greater than God" (Thomas Aquinas, *Summa Theologiae*, I, Question 25).